-the range of possible behaviors in a single description.
-However, other effects could also cause or contribute to the formation of steep snouts in debris flows.
-For example, pore pressure loss at the front and margins (e.g. Iverson, 1997; Iverson and Vallance, 2001; Savage and Iverson, 2003; Iverson et al., 2010; Gray, 2018), and the frictional hysteresis of the angular sand particles (e.g. Félix and Thomas, 2004; Mangeney et al., 2007; Edwards et al., 2017; Rocha et al., 2019; Edwards et al., 2019).
+Depending on scale and material composition, either the friction angle or the yield stress alone may be sufficient to characterize certain debris deposits in the field.
+Both influences, however, must be considered for intermediate cases and to encompass the range of possible behaviors in a single description.
+However, other effects could also cause or contribute to the formation of steep snouts in debris flows, this could include, for example, pore pressure loss at the front and margins (e.g., Iverson, 1997; Iverson and Vallance, 2001; Savage and Iverson, 2003; Iverson et al., 2010; Gray, 2018) and the frictional hysteresis of the angular sand particles (e.g., Félix and Thomas, 2004; Mangeney et al., 2007; Edwards et al., 2017; Rocha et al., 2019; Edwards et al., 2019).
 These effects are not currently included in our model.